 Her career has included a development focus in previous positions at the African Development Bank and at the World Bank where she was a Senior Social Scientist focusing on gender and conflict, disarmament and child soldiers.
 Bigombe holds a Master’s in Public Administration from Harvard University and a Bachelor of Arts in Sociology and Rural Economy from Makerere University in Uganda.

-Barney Afako is a Ugandan lawyer with vast experience in conflict mediation.
+Barney Afako is a lawyer with vast experience in conflict mediation, transitional justice and human rights.
 In June 2018, he was selected as the inaugural IFIT Alex Boraine Fellow: a fellowship established in honour of IFIT’s first Board president, Dr Boraine, who passed away in 2018.

-In 2009, he advised the African Union Panel on Darfur (AUPD), chaired by former South African president, Thabo Mbeki, and was responsible for drafting the justice recommendations of the AUPD’s report.
-From 2010, he has been an adviser to the African Union High Level Implementation Panel on Sudan and South Sudan, which was responsible for facilitating negotiations between Sudan and South Sudan on secession issues and continues to work with both states on a range of issues.
+From 2009, he advised the African Union Panel on Darfur (AUPD), chaired by former South African president Thabo Mbeki, and was responsible for drafting the justice recommendations of the AUPD’s report.
+From 2010, he advised the African Union High-Level Implementation Panel on Sudan and South Sudan, which facilitated negotiations of the Cooperation Agreement between Sudan and South Sudan and supported responses to conflict in the Horn of Africa.

-He is the author or editor of ten critically acclaimed books and many articles in prominent journals and newspapers, including most recently, Democracies Divided: The Global Challenge of Political Polarization (Brookings Press, 2019, co-edited with Andrew O’Donohue).
-He has been a visiting faculty member at the Central European University in Budapest, Nuffield College, Oxford University, and Johns Hopkins SAIS.
+He is the author of numerous critically-acclaimed books and reports as well as many articles in prominent journals and newspapers.
+He has been a visiting faculty member at Oxford University, the Central European University, and Johns Hopkins SAIS.
+He is a graduate of Harvard Law School, the London School of Economics, and Harvard College.

 Noha El-Mikawy is Professor of Practice in the Public Policy and Administration Department, and Dean of the School of Global Affairs and Public Policy at The American University in Cairo (AUC).
 She has a bachelor’s degree in political science from AUC, and holds a master’s degree in comparative politics and international relations and a PhD in comparative politics from the University of California, Los Angeles (UCLA).